-For Platform MPS costs and charges, please see the MPS costs and charges document on our website here.
+For Platform MPS costs and charges, please see 'Custody Managed Portfolio Service Costs & Charges' in our Document Library.

 Charges as at 31 December 2023 and based on the Standard Life platform costs (other platforms may vary).

 Direct Custody MPS fees and charges